RockyMandayam/rent_buy_invest/README.md

 This is a tool for helping determine whether to rent vs buy a home.
 The main financial parameters of the scenario must be specified in config files.
 The documentation on these config files are present in .md files in `rent_buy_invest/configs/schemas/`.

 Some additional notes about the configs:
+- There is a mortgage interest tax deduction.
+To get this deduction, you need to itemize your deductions instead of taking the standard deduction.
+This script assumes you will itemize your deductions.
+Although deductions are calculated annually, for convenience sake, it's done monthly in these calculations.
+- Mortgage insurance used to be tax deductible, but it seems it no longer is.
 - Property tax: Property taxes are billed annually based on the assessed value of the home.
 For convenience / to make the math easy, `rent_buy_invest` assumes this annual billing cycle start coincides with the start of the mortgage term.
 - Homeowners insurance: Homeowners insurance pricing is based on the replacement cost of the home (the cost of rebuilding the home if it gets destroyed), plus the regular supply+demand of the market.
 Since replacement cost has to do with constructing the home and not the market value, it is put under the inflation-related home ownership costs, not the home value related home ownership costs.
 - Depending on your situation, you may be required (by the lender, as a condition to getting a loan).